Geography of toll roads: Australia

 In Australia, a small number of motorways have been tolled due to cover the expense of their construction.
 Such roads can be found in the Australian cities of Brisbane, Sydney and Melbourne.
 There are no toll roads in the Australian states of South Australia, Western Australia, Tasmania or any of the mainland territories.
 Toll collection is by electronic toll collection; there are no longer any cash booths in Australia.

 In Brisbane, there are three tollway operators (Brisbane City Council, Queensland Motorways, and RiverCity Motorway).
 Brisbane City Council owns and operates the Go Between Bridge over the Brisbane River in the city.
 Queensland Motorways operates the tolls on the Sir Leo Hielscher Bridges, and another two on the Logan Motorway on the south side.
 RiverCity Motorway operates the Clem Jones Tunnel, which runs underneath the city between the inner southern and northern suburbs.
 All toll collection points are electronically operated.
 Another company, BrisConnections, is currently constructing another toll tunnel (the longest tunnel in Australia) called the Airport Link, and will allow traffic to flow from the northern Clem Jones - Inner City Bypass interchange, direct to Brisbane Airport.
 Construction is due to be complete in 2012.
 International Travellers and people that are new to Brisbane should note, the penalty for non payment of tolls is in excess of $140 (per trip).
-It is best to avoid toll roads at all costs as it really saves little time and is often classed by the general Brisbane public as "revenue raising".

 In Melbourne, there are two companies that operate tollways within the Melbourne metropolitan area.
 Transurban operates CityLink covering sections of the Monash Freeway, Southern Link, Western Link and the upgraded sections of the Tullamarine Freeway.
 ConnectEast operates EastLink that runs through the Eastern Suburbs of Melbourne.
 All Melbourne tollways are electronically tolled.
 The West Gate Bridge opened as a toll bridge upon its completion in 1978, however the toll was abolished in 1985.

 In Sydney, many of the motorways contain at least one tolled section with a mixture of government and private ownership.
 The State Government owns the Sydney Harbour Bridge and Sydney Harbour Tunnel, while the M2 Motorway, M4 Motorway, M5 Motorway, Eastern Distributor, Westlink M7 and Lane Cove Tunnel are privately operated by a variety of companies such as Macquarie Infrastructure, Transurban, and to a lesser extent Industry Super funds such as Retail Employees Super, SunSuper, and the Industry Funds Management which partly own the M5 motorway in South Western Sydney.

 As well as the tolled motorways, the Cross City Tunnel - an east–west route underneath the Sydney CBD - was opened to traffic in 2005.
 This road has become somewhat controversial due to the relatively high toll charge and the closure of surrounding roads designed to funnel traffic through the tunnel.